petefitton/songwrite/README.md

-    Possibly: -Achievements set to an empty array/object User has an array of owned instrument objects (instrument is removed when sold) Owned instruments have a name, a skill number, number of slots it requires, and a pointer to an image
+    Possibly: -Achievements set to an empty array/object User has an array of owned instrument objects (instrument is removed when sold) Owned instruments have a name, a skill number, number of slots it requires, and a pointer to an image User has an array of song objects - each song has a randomly generated name and a success value (out of 100)

 #### Sprint Planning